-Jake Bissell-Linsk is an Associate in the New York office of Labaton Sucharow LLP.
-Jake focuses his practice on securities fraud class actions, including federal securities claims arising out of going private transactions.
+Jake Bissell-Linsk is a Partner in the New York office of Labaton Sucharow LLP.
+Jake focuses his practice on securities fraud class actions.

-Jake’s pro bono experience includes assisting pro se parties through the Federal Pro Se Legal Assistance Project, litigating claims on behalf of victims of mortgage refinancing fraud, and representing immigrants in appellate litigation matters.
+Jake’s pro bono experience includes assisting pro se parties through the Federal Pro Se Legal Assistance Project.

 Jake was previously a Litigation Associate at Davis Polk & Wardwell LLP, where he worked on complex commercial litigation including contract disputes, bankruptcies, derivative suits, and securities claims.
 He also assisted defendants in government investigations and provided litigation advice on M&A transactions.